xinxiaoxiaomeng/NRKD/README.md

-# A NEW SIMILARITY-BASED RELATIONAL KNOWLEDGE DISTILLATION METHOD
 This code implements a new similarity-based knowledge distillation method that transfers neighbourhood relationship knowledge by selecting K-nearest neighbours for each sample.

 ## Run